Thomascountz/thomascountz/_posts/2018-03-23-perceptrons-in-neural-networks.md

 * output is the output of our formula, which is called the *activation* of our perceptron.

 * Both if branches start with the same ∑ formula which takes each input, x, multiplies it by its weight, w, and then add them all together.
-This is the *weighted sum, *in our case, x¹w¹ + x²w² + x³w³, which can also be, (and usually is), represented using dot product notation.
+This is the *weighted sum*, in our case, x¹w¹ + x²w² + x³w³, which can also be, (and usually is), represented using dot product notation.

 * If the *weighted sum* is less than or equal to our *threshold*, or *bias*, b, then our output will be 0